ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    **(vi) List of Pincodes against the Location Code**
    * Pincode
    * IsActive
-4. Respond to the source with all the Location Hierarchy Data based on the Location Code
+4. Responds to the source with all the Location Hierarchy Data based on the Location Code
 1. In case of Exceptions, system triggers relevant error messages.

 #### E. Fetch the Location Hierarchy Data for the bottom next hierarchy based on a Location Code and a Language Code